nuxi23/haf/python/haf.md

 ^		    (n n -- n)	Math		Exponentation
 `		    (a a -- )	Haf		    Bind arg1 to arg2.
 AND		    (a a -- a)	THBAS		Bitwise AND
-APPEND      (a -- )		Haf		    Opens working file for appending with name referenced at top of stack ASC
+ASC
 ATN
 B64E